The History of Pound Ridge

 How It All Began

-Originally home to members of the Wappinger Confederacy, Pound Ridge takes its name from an indigenous "pound" or enclosure for game that was on one of the area's many "ridges."
+Originally home to members of the Wappinger Confederacy, Pound Ridge takes its name from an indigenous “pound,” or enclosure for game, on one of the area’s many “ridges.”
 Native Americans in the area led lives of rich and complex social and cultural traditions for generations.
-European colonial expansion began to affect the area in the 1640s, when English Captain Nathaniel Turner purchased the land from local Native Americans and when Dutch forces expanded Keift’s War into the region.
-Pound Ridge was first settled by European colonists in the early 18th century and was officially incorporated in 1788.
-For the last 250 years there has been much controversy over the spelling of "Pound Ridge" or "Poundridge."
-In 1948, the Town Board declared the name to be two words: "Pound Ridge."
+European colonial expansion began to affect the area in the 1640s, when English Captain Nathaniel Turner purchased the land from local Native Americans, and when Dutch forces expanded Keift’s War into the region.
+European colonists first settled Pound Ridge in the early 18th century, and it was officially incorporated in 1788.
+For the last 250 years, there has been much controversy over the spelling of “Pound Ridge” or “Poundridge.”
+In 1948, the Town Board declared the name to be two words: “Pound Ridge.”

 During the Revolution, on July 2, 1779, Pound Ridge was the scene of the dramatic raid led by the British Lt.
 Col. Banastre Tarleton.
 Tarleton overwhelmed the local militia commanded by Major Ebenezer Lockwood and the regiment of Continental Light Dragoons led by Lt.
 Col. Elisha Shelton stationed in the Hamlet area.
-Tarleton got lost finding Pound Ridge - this enabled the Americans more time to prepare.
-However, with better than a 2 to 1 advantage, Tarleton ("The Butcher") conquered, plundered, and burned much of the town.
-American reinforcements arrived, fought back and Tarleton retreated.
+Tarleton got lost while trying to reach Pound Ridge, giving the Americans more time to prepare.
+However, with better than a 2-to-1 advantage, Tarleton ("The Butcher") conquered, plundered, and burned much of the town.
+American reinforcements arrived, fought back, and Tarleton retreated.

 After the war, Pound Ridge continued to flourish.
 Saw mills, grist mills, blacksmith shops, and general stores were built.
 By 1850, the population reached 1,486.
-Although a dairy farming community, Pound Ridge became known for hat and shoe making.
-However, its most famous industry was basket making (first developed by the Native Indians).
-In fact, the Scotts Corners area of Pound Ridge was commonly referred to as "Basket Town" and many of the sturdy baskets were used by the oyster fishermen on Long Island Sound.
+Although a dairy farming community, Pound Ridge became known for hat- and shoe-making.
+However, its most famous industry was basketmaking (first developed by Native Americans).
+In fact, the Scotts Corners area of Pound Ridge was commonly referred to as "Basket Town," and many of the sturdy baskets were used by the oyster fishermen on Long Island Sound.

 The Leatherman